2026 PDC World Darts Championship: Littler to go back-to-back?

 Check out expert tips and insight into all things World Championship Darts.
 From expert analysis, to views and insight into out darts experts, We've got you covered.
 It's showtime!

-Alexandra Palace is ready for 96 of the biggest names in darts to battle it out to become world champion, with Luke Humphries preparing to defend his title after an incredible 2024.
+Alexandra Palace is ready and, for the first time, 128 of the biggest names in darts battle it out to become world champion with Luke Littler preparing to defend his title after an incredible 2025.

 Here we break down the format of the tournament, show how you can place bets on the action and look at the history and past winners of the PDC World Darts Championship.